 If the outside temperature is below 62℉, air conditioners aren’t designed to be used at that particular temperature, except in the early summer and early autumn, when temperatures will reach the 70s and 80s during the day drop to the 50s overnight.
 Running Air Conditioner at these times will free the unit and cause ice inside or outside the air conditioner according to its placement and condition.

 How to repair it: Turn off the air conditioner and let it cool down.

 HOW CAN WE HELP?

 Is your home or workplace ready for Utah’s hot and dry days?
 Our trained technicians at Blue Best will ensure that your home or office is ready to keep you cool and on the hottest days.
-For over five years, Blue Best Air Conditioning Repair in Layton, Utah, has become a reliable HVAC service provider.
+For over five years, Blue Best AC Installation Layton UT, has become a reliable HVAC service provider.
 Our NATE-Certified technicians can repair most air conditioners, and we service all makes and models.